shniqq/hierarchy-labels/README.md

 ## Features

-- Display a label (or multiple) for each element in Unity's hierarchy window
+- Display a label (or multiple) for each GameObject in Unity's hierarchy window
 - Add custom rules for displaying a label
-- Custom label styling
+- Custom label styling per rule

 ## How to use